Green Zone Student Success Initiative

 Executive Overview

-Community colleges today face increasing pressure to improve retention, close equity and achievement gaps, justify funding, and support staff burnout — all while serving students who are navigating unprecedented levels of overwhelm and stress.
+Community colleges today face increasing pressure to improve retention, close equity and achievement gaps, justify funding, and support staff burnout — all while serving students navigating unprecedented levels of overwhelm and stress.

 The Green Zone Student Success Initiative positions student success as an equity‑support framework that benefits both staff and students.

 The Green Zone framework equips institutions with a shared nervous‑system‑based model that improves student receptivity, persistence, and long‑term academic engagement.
-This approach redefines student success as both a cognitive and physiological process, empowering schools to create systems where students and staff are regulated, responsive, and ready to learn and lead.
+This approach redefines success as both cognitive and physiological, empowering schools to create systems where students and staff are regulated, responsive, and ready to learn and lead.

 The Core Framework